-Mexican food… aww.
-What can I say?
+Mexican food. ♥ What can I say?
 It is my favorite food on planet earth.
-I think it’s the most flavorful by far and there are SO many amazing Mexican recipes out there.
-I must say, tacos are my favorite, but enchiladas do come in second. 😀
+I think it’s the most flavorful food by far and there are SO many amazing Mexican recipes out there.
+I must say that tacos are my favorite, but enchiladas do come in second. 😀

-There is just something incredible about an enchilada.
-They’re kind of gooey, soft, cheesy, melty, GAH they’re just damn delicious.
+There is just something so incredible about an enchilada.
+They’re kind of gooey, soft, cheesy, melty.
+They’re just delicious!
 I love beef enchiladas, cheese enchiladas, and I ADORE these Green Chile and Pepper Jack Cheese Chicken Enchiladas!
-They have wow factor written all over them and they are so easy to whip up.
+They have that wow-factor written all over them and they are so easy to whip up.

-These delicious devils have just the right ‘kick’ for adults.
-I’m personally a baby when it comes to spicy things and I don’t consider these spicy.
+These delicious enchiladas have just the right ‘kick’ for adults.
+I’m personally a baby when it comes to spicy food and I don’t consider these spicy at all.
 My kids do though, so if you are making these for your family including the kiddos, I would only use half a can of the green chilies and also maybe half pepper jack cheese and half Monterey jack.

-- 2 (10 ounce) cans green chile enchilada sauce
+- 2 cans (10 ounces, each) green Chile enchilada sauce

 - 1 cup sour cream

 - 8 ounces Pepper Jack cheese freshly grated

 - Preheat oven to 350 degrees F. Spray a 9×13 inch baking dish with cooking spray.
 Set aside.

 - Place shredded chicken in a medium bowl.
 Season with salt and pepper.
 Pour in 1/2 cup enchilada sauce, diced green chilies, sour cream and cumin.
 Stir to combine.